 I called Fran Richards and said, ‘can I borrow the name of your magazine?
 I won’t put out a magazine if you don’t put out a tour, we’ll have a partnership and marketing will work with each other’.
 And that’s where Warped came from.
 And in the second year that’s when I was fortuitous enough to have a quick meeting with Vans, the shoe company.
 I think they were trying to get me to come and help them with their amateur skate program.
 And I convinced them in a very short 10-15 minutes that unless you’re part of my successful in quotation marks, ‘Music Festival’, no one will come watch amateur skating.
 And we forge that relationship that went on for the next 24 years.
 And it became the Vans Warped Tour.Last updated on Mar 30, 2021

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Altadena, California using the map below!